Tommy James: Solo career

-James recorded the Tony Romeo composition, "Indian Lake" which found its way onto a PPX release, backed with an Addrisi Brothers composition which had reached #39 on the Hot 100 for The Association, "Time for Livin'".
+James recorded the Tony Romeo composition, "Indian Lake", which found its way onto a PPX release, backed with an Addrisi Brothers composition that had reached number 39 on the Hot 100 for The Association, "Time for Livin'".

 Having gone solo in 1970, he released his first two solo albums on Roulette, Tommy James (September 1970) and Christian of the World (August 1971).
-He had two further Billboard Hot 100 top 20 chart hits with "Draggin' the Line" (co-written by Bob King) (#4 in 1971) and "Three Times in Love" (#19 in 1980), plus eleven much smaller Hot 100 chartings.
+He had two further Billboard Hot 100 top-20 chart hits with "Draggin' the Line" (co-written by Bob King) (number four in 1971) and "Three Times in Love" (number 19 in 1980), plus 11 much smaller Hot 100 chartings.
 "Hanky Panky" has been James' one RIAA certified gold single.
-He also wrote and produced the million-selling 1970 hit "Tighter, Tighter" for the group Alive 'N Kickin' (co-written by Bob King).
+He also wrote and produced the million-selling 1970 hit "Tighter, Tighter" for the group Alive 'N Kickin' (co-written with Bob King).

-It was evident when James first met Morris Levy of Roulette Records that Levy was willing to strong-arm others when necessary.
+When James first met Morris Levy of Roulette Records, Levy evidently was willing to strong-arm others when necessary.
 While a Roulette artist had great creative control when recording for the company, the lack of payment for those efforts was difficult to take.
 James estimates the company owed him $30 to $40 million in royalties.
 Roulette was used as a front for organized crime, also functioning as a money laundering operation, as Levy was closely allied with the Genovese crime family.
-In the early 1970s, the Genovese outfit found itself in a bloody gang war with the Gambino family, which saw victims not only among mobsters (such as Levy's close friend and business partner Thomas Eboli), but increasingly among non-mob figures on the periphery of the organizations.
-Levy had taken a somewhat fatherly shine to James, and worried that he might be a target for those who wanted to get at the Genovese family through Levy, so he warned James to flee New York for an extended period until the war was over.
+In the early 1970s, the Genovese outfit found itself in a bloody gang war with the Gambino family, which saw victims not only among mobsters (such as Levy's close friend and business partner Thomas Eboli), but also increasingly among nonmob figures on the periphery of the organizations.

+Levy had taken a somewhat fatherly shine to James, and he worried that James might be a target for those who wanted to get at the Genovese family through Levy, so he warned James to flee New York for an extended period until the war was over.
 In 1971, James settled in Nashville, Tennessee, where the Mafia had little presence or influence.
-While there, he recorded an album with top Nashville musicians entitled My Head, My Bed and My Red Guitar (January 1972), which received critical acclaim but sold poorly.
+While there, he recorded an album with top Nashville musicians entitled My Head, My Bed and My Red Guitar (January 1972), which received critical acclaim, but sold poorly.
 He left Roulette Records in 1974 and two more albums, In Touch (July 1976) and Midnight Rider (January 1978), followed on Fantasy Records, with yet another, Three Times in Love, appearing on Millennium Records in late 1979.
 The independent label Aegis Records put out his Hi-Fi album in the summer of 1990.

 To date, over 300 musicians have recorded versions of James' music.
-Covers of three of James' songs went top ten on the Hot 100 (the last two as consecutive No. 1s) in the 1980s: Joan Jett with "Crimson and Clover", Tiffany with "I Think We're Alone Now", and Billy Idol with "Mony Mony".
+Covers of three of James' songs went top 10 on the Hot 100 (the last two as consecutive number ones) in the 1980s: Joan Jett with "Crimson and Clover", Tiffany with "I Think We're Alone Now", and Billy Idol with "Mony Mony".